Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Introduction

 \section{Introduction}

 Continuously extending combinatorial objectives is a common technique in combinatorial optimization, e.g., relaxation through linear programming, which can offer efficient optimization algorithms.
-Continuous extensions are particularly useful if they are differentiable (in the decision variables), making them amendable to gradient-based optimization methods.
+Continuous extensions are particularly useful if they are differentiable, making them amenable to gradient-based optimization methods.
 However, it is often non-trivial to develop continuous extensions with theoretical guarantees that relate the optimization of the extension to the optimization of the combinatorial objective.
-In this paper, we consider combinatorial optimizations problems where the goal is to minimize real-valued functions over {\bf permutations}.
-We aim to develop extensions for functions on permutations with theoretical guarantees that allows for gradient-based optimization of these combinatorial objectives.
+In this paper, we consider combinatorial optimization problems where the goal is to minimize real-valued functions over {\bf permutations}.
+We aim to develop extensions for functions on permutations with theoretical guarantees that allow for gradient-based optimization of these combinatorial objectives.

 Optimization of functions on permutations is a setting that encompasses many combinatorial optimization problems with important applications.
-One of the most famous permutation optimization problems is the traveling salesperson problem (TSP), where the aim is to find the order that a set of $n$ cities should be visited in a tour to minimize the length of the tour.
+One of the most famous permutation optimization problems is the traveling salesperson problem (TSP), where the aim is to find the order in which a set of $n$ cities should be visited in a tour to minimize the length of the tour.
 TSP is an example of a vertex ordering problem, a class that contains many permutation optimization problems, in which the goal is to find an order of vertices in a graph that minimizes some objective.
-Examples of such problems are, feedback arc set, graph cutwidth, and minimum linear arrangement.
-Another essential permutation optimization problem is the quadratic assignment problem, in which a bijection between $n$ facilities and $n$ locations is sought that minimizes a quadratic objective function (such bijections can be identified with permutations).
+Examples of such problems are: directed feedback arc set (DFASP), graph cutwidth, and minimum linear arrangement (MLA).
+Another essential permutation optimization problem is the quadratic assignment problem (QAP), in which a bijection between $n$ facilities and $n$ locations is sought that minimizes a quadratic objective function (such bijections can be identified with permutations).